🎮

 Odin 2 Portal becomes much easier to judge once it is forced into the same room as Odin 2, Odin 2 Mini, and AYANEO Pocket EVO.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Odin 2 Portal versus Odin 2 is interesting because smaller alternative is the obvious angle.
-Odin 2 sits close enough to Odin 2 Portal to make the comparison meaningful, but different enough to sharpen the buying decision.
+If Odin 2 Portal feels almost right but not quite, Odin 2 is the sort of nearby detour that can completely change the shortlist.
 Odin 2 is tracked around 8GB+128GB: $299 12GB+256GB: $369 16GB+512GB: $449.
 Its overall rating is ??¼.
-That said, odin 2 Portal versus Odin 2 Mini is interesting because smaller alternative is the obvious angle.
-Compared with Odin 2 Portal, Odin 2 Mini makes the more obvious play for readers who care about smaller alternative.
-Odin 2 Mini is tracked around 8GB+128GB: $339 12GB+256GB: $399 (Coupon codes).
+More importantly, odin 2 Portal versus Odin 2 Mini is interesting because smaller alternative is the obvious angle.
+Odin 2 Mini sits close enough to Odin 2 Portal to make the comparison meaningful, but different enough to sharpen the buying decision.
+That said, odin 2 Mini is tracked around 8GB+128GB: $339 12GB+256GB: $399 (Coupon codes).
 That said, odin 2 Portal versus AYANEO Pocket EVO is interesting because closest match is the obvious angle.
-If Odin 2 Portal feels almost right but not quite, AYANEO Pocket EVO is the sort of nearby detour that can completely change the shortlist.
+More importantly, if Odin 2 Portal feels almost right but not quite, AYANEO Pocket EVO is the sort of nearby detour that can completely change the shortlist.
 AYANEO Pocket EVO is tracked around $389 - $799 (Hover for detailed prices).
-In practice, its overall rating is ??½.
+That said, its overall rating is ??½.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.